ADACS-Australia/2023_ASA_ECR_Python_Workshop/_episodes/Setup.md

 > ## Introduce yourselves
 > ![IceBreaker](https://ichef.bbci.co.uk/news/976/cpsprodpb/D6B5/production/_123956945_225107a3-318d-4c2e-b040-2dcd03c4698a.jpg){: width="400"}
 >
-> Introduce yourself to your peers by telling us your name, a dish that you enjoy cooking, and something you look forward to doing in the summer.
+> Introduce yourself to your peers by telling us your name, your favorite software language/app/package, and something you look forward to doing in the summer.
 >
 > Do this in person and via the [etherpad]({{site.ether_pad}}).
 {: .challenge}